 - Pack so you can carry all your belongings yourself.
 Use wheeled luggage. and get a bag bungee to secure your tote or another smaller bag to the wheeled bag.
 Combining your bags as one makes moving with them so much easier.

 - When you fly, pack a carry-on bag with enough clothes and toiletries that you can go a day or so without your checked luggage, should your checked luggage be delayed by the airline.
 Be sure you triple-tag all luggage pieces.

 - Outside bag tag should have your name and office address, not a home address, and destination.
-Use a quality tag that can’t be easily separated from your bag.
+Use a unique luggage tag that can’t be easily separated from your bag.
 If your bag is lost it can be forwarded to you at your next destination.
 Cell phone number is critical too.

 - Inside your bag place contact information with full name and travel schedule with hotels, dates, and instructions to call cell phone number.

 - Airline destination tags are put on when you check in.
 Be sure the destination on the airline tag is correct.
 With computer-generated tags these days, it’s rare to find a mistake.